 Beyond low chargeback rates, there are a few basic practices worth implementing to avoid chargebacks.

 How to Avoid Chargebacks

-Unless your restaurant is cashless, it is nearly impossible to avoid all chargebacks in your restaurant, but there are ways to keep them at bay.
+Unless your restaurant only accepts cash, it is nearly impossible to avoid all chargebacks in your restaurant, but there are ways to keep them at bay.